Residents

 - With the elimination of two bus routes, DART will only be providing the City of Irving with bus connectivity to three of eight rail stations (38% of Irving rail stations), thereby significantly reducing or eliminating the ability for Irving residents to gain access to healthcare, education, job opportunities and other essential services.

-If the residents vote for Irving to leave the DART system, the city will ensure funding is set aside to implement an effective and efficient microtransit solution tailored to the community’s needs.
+If the residents vote for Irving to leave the DART system, the city will ensure funding is set aside to implement an effective and efficient microtransit solution tailored to the community’s transportation needs.

-For years, the City of Irving has asked DART for data showing how its sale tax contributions translate into service value.
 The timeline highlights the steps Irving has taken to monitor transit performance, request improvements and ensure transparency in evaluating service.

 Got Questions?